b059ae/sdui/README.md

 # Description

 Sample tasks

- Createa new Laravel project using the CLI and composer  Setup a SQLite database file in the database folder and configure Laravel for using it.
+- Create a new Laravel project using the CLI and composer
+- Setup a SQLite database file in the database folder and configure Laravel for using it.
- Create a new model and migration with the following structure: News { title, content, user_id, created_at, updated_at }
+- Create a new model and migration with the following structure: News { title, content, user_id, created_at, updated_at }
- Create a new controller with CRUD functions for the news object and add routes to it.
+- Create a new controller with CRUD functions for the news object and add routes to it.
- Create a Feature-Test foreach CRUD endpoint and validate the JSON result and response.
+- Create a Feature-Test foreach CRUD endpoint and validate the JSON result and response.
- Create a factory for the news object and fake content using Faker.
+- Create a factory for the news object and fake content using Faker.
- Create a new event NewsCreated and fire it everytime a new news object is created from the controller.
+- Create a new event NewsCreated and fire it everytime a new news object is created from the controller.
- Create a CRON job deleting all news entries older than 14 days which runs every day.
+- Create a CRON job deleting all news entries older than 14 days which runs every day.
- Add your first belongsTo relation between the news and user object using the user_id column of the News.
+- Add your first belongsTo relation between the news and user object using the user_id column of the News.
- Add Laravel's default authentication to your routes and update your Feature-Tests using the $this->actingAs($user)->get(...) method.
+- Add Laravel's default authentication to your routes and update your Feature-Tests using the $this->actingAs($user)->get(...) method.
- Assign every new news entry to the current user $request->user() will return the current user.
+- Assign every new news entry to the current user $request->user() will return the current user.
-Sample tasks 1
-📐

 # Installation
 * PHP 8.0+